monzo/progression-framework/frameworks/engineering/data.md

     content:
       - level: 1
         criteria:
-          - "‼️ Comfortable with using git and contributing to our code base"
+          - "Comfortable with using git and contributing to our code base"
-          - "‼️ Can extend existing data models and design simple new ones"
+          - "Can extend existing data models and design simple new ones"
-          - "‼️ Creates new Looker views and dashboards; extracts basic insights quickly from existing Looker explores"
+          - "Creates new Looker views and dashboards; extracts basic insights quickly from existing Looker explores"
-          - "‼️ Strong SQL skills"
+          - "Strong SQL skills"
           - "Implements basic prediction models quickly"
           - "Basic Python or R skills"
           - "Delivers assigned tasks that meet expected criteria"
           - "Tries to unblock themselves first before seeking help"
           - "Works for the team, focuses on tasks that contribute to team goals"
         exampleCriteria:
-          - criteria: "‼️ Demonstrates a good understanding of the business team they are partnering with"
+          - criteria: "Demonstrates a good understanding of the business team they are partnering with"
             examples:
               - "Knows how the team is organised, who is who, what are the goals, current priorities, biggest challenges etc."
-          - criteria: "‼️ Translates business questions into analysable hypothesis and answers those"
+          - criteria: "Translates business questions into analysable hypothesis and answers those"
             examples:
               - "Question from business 'Why do salaried users cost us twice as much on customer support?' → cost are allocated by number of intercom queries → salaried users must be generating more queries → Is of queries proportional to engagement? → Are all salaried users are over-proportionally struggling with particular problems (e.g. missing bank statements) → etc."
           - criteria: "Picks the right visualisation types for the data at hand"